-- “I like the way you used many different colors and textures in your drawing”
+- “It’s great how you used many different colors and textures in your drawing”

-- “I like that you chose to do a long presentation about the origins of video games, you’ll learn so much”
+- “You chose to do a long presentation about the origins of video games, you’ll learn so much”

 - “You are going to learn so much from …”

-- “I like the way you repeatedly went over your poem.
+- “You repeatedly went over your poem.
 Look how your efforts have paid off”

 - Don’t you just love doing challenging stuff?”